No Strings Attached Community Band of Sudbury

 The Jubilee Folk Ensemble always welcomes new members who enjoy performing a diverse repertoire of multicultural folk music.
 Our membership in the past has ranged in age from approx. 20 to 85.
 Currently there are no membership dues required in order to join.
 Concert attire normally consists of dark dress pants with a white dress shirt and optional traditional vest.

 String players (i.e., both violin & mandolin families) are invited to join us, as are wind players of all varieties.
-We would be happy to hear from you--regardless of what instrument you play (we currently are in dire need of mandolin, cello, & string bass players).
+We would be happy to hear from you--regardless of what instrument you play (we currently are in need of mandolin, cello, string bass & viola players).
 Moreover, it doesn't really matter how long it's been since you last played your instrument.
 We encourage you to come out and have some fun!

 Contact Us